 You'll find an impressive collection of rockets and shuttles outside, including 27 rockets and missiles.
 The outdoor Saturn V is a full-scale replica, but all the rest are original.
 There are also several outdoor rides and simulators, including the G-Force Simulator, a Mars climbing wall, and Moon Shot.

-Huntsville is a great place to live, work and visit.
-The region is home to multiple Fortune 500 companies, a growing technology sector, vibrant arts and culture and a strong economy.
-It has great quality of life and affordable cost of living.
+Huntsville is a great place to live, work, and visit.
+The region is home to multiple Fortune 500 companies, a growing technology sector, vibrant arts and culture, and a strong economy.
+It has a great quality of life and an affordable cost of living.